swati55559gupta/responsive.portfolio_website/README.md

-# responsive.portfolio_website
+# Responsive_Portfolio_10-05-23
-I developed this portfolio website using Html, Css  .
-To see the website visit https://file:///C:/Users/Swati%20Gupta/OneDrive/Desktop/Responsive_Portfolio_10-05-23-main/resposive.portfolio_website/index.html/
+Follow this beginner's guide to create a responsive portfolio website using HTML and CSS.
+With no prior coding experience required, this tutorial will teach you how to create a website that looks great on any device.